 The Mill Creek Watershed spans 36 square miles and contains approximately 300 homes along Mill Creek and Blue Creek Roads.
 The successful suppression of wildfires within the boundaries of the watershed over the last 100+ years has led to an accumulation of fuels that typically result in more intense and uncontrollable fires.
-Fire-start data shows that the watershed received 37 fire ignitions between 1970 and 2015.
+Firestart data shows that the watershed received 37 fire ignitions between 1970 and 2015.
 Access to the watershed is extremely limited due to the watershed's roadless area designation since 1918.
 Mill Creek Road extends into the lower reaches of the watershed, giving access to the City's water-intake facility.
+U.S. Forest Service Roads 64 and 65 line the boundary of the upper portion of the watershed along the western, southern, and eastern edges.
+Table Rock lookout houses a Walla Walla City-funded U.S. Forest Service employee that monitors the watershed for ignitions during the fire season.
+Additionally, the watershed is patrolled by one Forest Service employee and one City employee, that is housed at the intake facility.